 To that end, the Child Victims Act created the New York Civil Practice Law and Rules § 214-g.
-Assuming the victim is still 55 years of age or younger, this section revives every civil action that was previously deemed time-barred or previously dismissed before the law’s effective date on the grounds that such action was time-barred and/or had failed to properly file a notice of claim or notice of intention to file claim.
+This section revives every civil action that was previously deemed time-barred or previously dismissed before the law’s effective date on the grounds that such action was time-barred and/or had failed to properly file a notice of claim or notice of intention to file claim.
 It creates a 1 year window in which adult survivors of child sexual abuse would be permitted to file a civil action; that window opens 6 months after the February 14, 2019 effective date of the new law (or August 14, 2019) and closes 1 year and 6 months after the law’s effective date (or August 14, 2020).
 Moreover, any action which has been revived under § 214-g is entitled to a special trial preference, meaning it will reach a jury in an expedited fashion once pre-trial discovery has been completed.

 Those perpetrators who remain hidden from law enforcement and continue to pose a threat to public safety will now face the call of justice.

 The Law Dispenses With Notice Of Claim And Notice Of Intention To File Claim Requirements